boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Show Category Axis Title

-This allows you to enable the visibility of `Category Axis` title.
+This feature allows you to enable the visibility of the title for the `Category Axis`.

 ![Show Category Axis title](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/categoryaxistitle.png)

 #### Category Axis Title

-This allows you to edit the `Category Axis` title for the chart.
-It will reflect in the x-axis name of the chart.
+This feature allows you to edit the title of the `Category Axis` for the chart, which will be reflected as the name of the x-axis on the chart.

 ![Category Axis Title](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/editcategoryaxistitle.png)

 #### Label overflow mode

-This allows you to handle the display mode of the overlapping labels in the `Category Axis.`
+This feature allows you to manage the display mode of the overlapping labels in the `Category Axis`.

 ***Trim***

-This option trims the end of overlapping label in the axis.
+This option trims the end of the overlapping label on the axis.

 ![Trim](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/trim.png)

 ***Hide***

-This option hides the overlapping label in the axis.
+This option hides the overlapping label on the axis.

 ![Hide](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/hide.png)

 #### Category Axis Label Rotation

-This allows you to define the rotation angle for the category axis labels to display.
+This feature allows you to specify the rotation angle for displaying the category axis labels.

 ![Category Axis Label Rotation](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/axis-label-rotation.png)